SAP-archive/data-intelligence-codejam-exercises/exercise/chat/readme.md

 docker exec datahub pip install --upgrade pip
 ```

+Please ignore `DEPRECATION: Python 2.7 reached the end of its life on January 1st, 2020.` warning for now.

 Second, let's check if it is already installed in your `datahub` container.
 ```sh
 docker exec datahub pip show textblob
 ```
-Please ignore `Python 2.7 will reach the end of its life on January 1st, 2020.` warning.

 Do you need to install `textblob` in your `datahub` container?
 If yes, then in your host terminal execute:
 ```sh